eriknstevenson/achaeabot/README.md

 ## Building
     $ git clone https://github.com/narrative/achaeabot.git
+    $ cd achaeabot
     $ stack build
     $ stack exec achaeabot-exe

 The environment variables ```ACHAEACONSUMERKEY```, ```ACHAEACONSUMERSECRET```, ```ACHAEATOKEN```, and ```ACHAEATOKENSECRET``` are used for Twitter authentication.
 Visit [Twitter Developers](http://dev.twitter.com) for information on obtaining access tokens.

+Additionally, the bot requires redis-server to be running on the default port (6379).

 ## Running the (non-existent) tests
     $ stack test